Zhoukou Henan, China Travel Guide

 Mosquito-borne diseases, like Dengue fever and Japanese encephalitis, occur in parts of China.
 Using Insect repellent with DEET or picaridin, wearing long sleeves and pants, and sleeping under mosquito nets help prevent bites.

 Zhoukou Central Hospital and Zhoukou People's Hospital offer services.
-English-speaking staff are rare.
-For serious conditions, travel to larger cities.
+English-staff who speak are rare.
+For severe illnesses, travel to larger cities.

 Pharmacies (药店 - yàodiàn) are common.
 Over-the-counter medications are available.
 Staff usually do not speak English, so Chinese generic names or a Translation app are helpful.